|Years||1983 World Championships (4+ 8th)

 Some years after this she did a few seasons – successfully – at veteran level, and also won the Mixed Doubles Skiff Championship in 1987.

-Although frustrated with the GB squad’s management, Tessa’s enthusiasm for the sport was undiminished so she immediately turned to coaching, drawing on her knowledge and expertise gained from training and working as a PE teacher.
+Although frustrated with the GB squad’s management, Tessa’s enthusiasm for the sport was undiminished so she immediately turned to coaching, drawing both on her experience as an international athlete and the knowledge and expertise she’d developed through training and working as a PE teacher.
 One of her first crews was a women’s four at Thames which won the Home Countries match in 1987, but she also coached a larger group at the club with Noel Casey which went from novice to winning the Women’ Eights Head in 1990, Thames’s first women’s headship (the club had admitted its first female members in 1973 when United Universities Women’s BC merged with it).

 In 1991 she was invited to coach the Oxford University women’s Blue Boat.
 “They’d lost for four consecutive years to Cambridge under who were coached by Roger Silk who was a very good coach and had a sort of machine going with them.
 So Oxford asked if I would coach them and see if we can beat Cambridge, and I thought that was a good challenge!”
 Oxford won by three lengths, their only victory in an otherwise unbroken string of light blue wins from 1987 to 1999.

-In her school summer holidays Tessa also did some coaching abroad, in Australia and South Africa.
-“I was invited to South Africa just after they’d had the referendum in 1992 which ended apartheid and meant that they were available to compete internationally again in sport,” she remembers.
+She also took advantage of her school summer holidays to do some coaching in Australia and South Africa.
+“I was invited to South Africa just after they’d had the referendum in 1992 which ended apartheid which meant that they were available to compete internationally again in sport,” she remembers.
+“They realised they needed to catch up after so many lost years, so I took over all the information I had from the UK on technique.”